eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/ab-digital-signature-using-wallet.md

 3. SCA may be integrated into the Wallet Solution or external to the Wallet.
 A Wallet Solution **shall** support at least one option; the Wallet Provider **may** choose wchich options to support.
 4. SCA **shall** enable provision of "data to be signed" by both: a (Wallet Unit) User and a Relying Party.
 If SCA is integrated into a Wallet Solution, the Wallet Solution **shall** support requesting a signature creation directly to the Wallet Unit by both again: the User ("user-provided data") and a Relying Party ("relying party-provided data").
 This entails a requirement to **make available "common protocols and interfaces" for this purpose, and support them by Wallet Solutions**.
 5. A Wallet Solution **shall** support at least PAdES signature format.
 Other formats may be supported optionally.
-6. When an SCA is integrated in a Wallet Solution, and the Wallet Solution uses a remote signature service (RSSP) to provide signing/sealing, it **shall** support CSC API (**this requirement is removed from by the [IA amendment proposal]**).
+6. When an SCA is integrated in a Wallet Solution, and the Wallet Solution uses a remote signature service (RSSP) to provide signing/sealing, it **shall** support CSC API (**_Note: this requirement is removed from by the [IA amendment proposal] and is to be most likely replaced with a modified clause, referring to ETSI TS 119 432, that is underpinned by CSC-API._**).
 7. A Wallet Solution **shall** enable natural persons to sign free-of-charge.
 8. A Wallet Solution **may** limit use of signing functionality to "non-professional purposes", with "proportionate measures".